Svetlana Khorkina: Sydney Olympics (2000)

 In September, Khorkina competed at the 2000 Summer Olympics in Sydney, Australia.
 In qualifications, the Russian team placed first and individually Khorkina placed first in the all around with a score of 39.005.
 She also qualified for the vault, uneven bars, and floor event finals.
 In the team final, Khorkina contributed an all-around score of 38.261 toward the Russian team's second-place finish.

 In the all around final, Khorkina placed tenth with a score of 37.929.
 During the final the vault was set five centimeters lower than it should have been, causing many gymnasts, including Khorkina, to fall.
 Subsequently, she fell on the uneven bars for unrelated reasons.
 In the third rotation the vault height was corrected.
 The gymnasts who had already vaulted were invited to vault again, but Khorkina refused, knowing that it would not put her in medal contention.

 In the event finals, Khorkina gave up her spot in the vault final to teammate, Elena Zamolodchikova, who went on to win the gold medal.
 Khorkina said, "I thought she could win the gold.
 I'm glad I could give her that opportunity."
 She then won the uneven bars final with a score of 9.862.
 She became the second gymnast to win the event in two consecutive Olympic games after Polina Astakhova who won in 1960 and 1964.
 Commenting on the all-around final, Khorkina said, "If I didn't get over the disappointment, I wouldn't be Khorkina.
 I wouldn't be standing here with the gold medal.
 It still hurts a lot.
 It was cruel to all the participants, to vault on a nonstandard height.
 It's quite possible to get killed.
 The five centimeters could decide the future of a sportsperson.
 But I was fortunate to have many people to help me get through it.
 Tomorrow, I will dance for Russia.
 I will leave what happened on the vault far behind me, like the North Pole."
-She then won the silver medal in the floor final with a score of 9.812, upstaged again by Zamolodchikova who scored a 9.850.
+She then won the silver medal in the floor final with a score of 9.812.